 Doug Clark is kind of reminiscent of Indiana Jones the way he sat behind his organized desk in a room crowded with shelves and book cases stuffed with books, Native American pictures, artifacts and even some skulls, which seem to draw in students like a moth to the flame.
 It was found out later that he shared his office with an anthropologist.
 Even though Doug teaches political science, he is still more interesting than an old skull.

+Clark was born in Tualatin on a small farm.
+He and his two brothers worked the land and tend the animals for extra money.
+When his father died, his family was forced to move to suburbia, as he put it.
 His mother wanted him in the “rhythm of school".
 He was a pretty good student and was fairly athletic.
 He even had a football and baseball scholarship and attended the University of Oregon.
 Even though he enjoyed being active in sports, he found an interest in pre-law, social issues and public affairs.
 Doug was even active in a group similar to the Marines version of the ROTC.

 He was working on his doctrine in political science when life got in the way.
 It was the early 1970s.
 He had a wife, two kids and little money.
 He needed a job.
 He found it with Linn-Benton Community College.
 His first year was uneventful.
 “It wasn’t a big deal”, Doug said